 4. Create Structure

 A good routine goes a long way to creating a sense of control which can also reduce anxiety and stress.
 You don’t want to control every second of your life- spontaneity keeps things exciting, after all!
-But getting must-do’s out of your head and onto a bit of paper (or digital calendar) clears up some major mental space.
+But getting must-dos out of your head and onto a bit of paper (or digital calendar) clears up some major mental space.

 Tips for Creating Structure:

 - Plan out your schedule each week so you know what is coming up.
-On the one planner use different colors for each calendar of your life- work, study, self-care, hobbies, exercise, friends and family, volunteering etc. You can then ‘zoom out’ and look at the balance of colors for your upcoming week.
+On the one planner use different colors for each calendar of your life- work, study, self-care, hobbies, exercise, friends and family, volunteering, etc. You can then ‘zoom out’ and look at the balance of colors for your upcoming week.
 Do you have enough time dedicated to connecting with your favorite people?
 Is your purple work calendar dominating your entire week and will this lead to extensive stress and anxiety?
 Make sure there is a good balance of colors (and therefore areas of your life) for improved wellbeing.

 👉🏽 RELATED POST: 5 Things to Do Every Morning for an Amazing Day

 - Create morning and night routines to give your body a sense of regularity.
-I recently established a Sleep Routine which has gone a long way to providing me with a deeper, more restful sleep (which in itself is vital for good mental health).
+I recently established a Sleep Routine that has gone a long way to providing me with a deeper, more restful sleep (which in itself is vital for good mental health).
 This routine starts a number of hours before falling asleep, and every action in it prepares my body to calm down.
-After a solid month using this routine, my body now regulates itself better throughout the entire day.
+After a solid month of using this routine, my body now regulates itself better throughout the entire day.

 5. Maintain a Healthy Lifestyle

 A healthy body and a healthy mind are so closely linked.
-Caring for your physical health will have wonderful flow-on effects for your mental health, and vice versa!
+Caring for your physical health will have wonderful flow-on effects for your mental health and vice versa!
 Maintaining a healthy lifestyle can help prevent future panic attacks

 - Exercise is a sure-fire way to get the serotonin pumping around your brain.
 Keep your exercise routine varied- yoga for stretching out muscles, jogging for a cardio workout and perhaps some swimming for a resistance-free way to move the limbs.
 Aim for at least three half-hour exercise sessions a week.